Sign In / Sign Out

 Answer: For more information about graduation, visit http://students.asu.edu/graduation.
 You may also find information in the "Graduation" tab of MyASU.

-Students who want to attend the CLAS Convocation must RSVP by the published deadline date.
-Once your application for graduation has been acknowledged by the Graduation Office, information about attending Convocation will appear on your MyASU
+Students who want to attend The Collegethe CLAS Convocation must RSVP by the published deadline date.
+Once your application for graduation has been acknowledged by the Graduation Office, information about attending Convocation will appear on your MyASU.
+Students may also attend commencement ceremonies.
+RSVP information for commencement will also appear under the graduation tab on your MyASU.

 2. How can I prove I have graduated from ASU aside from showing my diploma?

 Answer: Once your degree has posted, it will show on your transcript.
-If it has not yet posted, please contact the Graduation Office at 480.965.3256 for more options.
+If it has not yet been posted, please contact the Graduation Office at firstname.lastname@example.org 480.965.3256 for more options.

 Answer: Chemistry and Biochemistry degrees are strong majors for students who anticipate applying to professional programs.

-Students can meet with their School of Molecular Sciences advisor regarding any of the pre-health tracks.
-You can also meet with a pre-health advisor and get more information through the Pre-Health Website.
+Students can meet with their School of Molecular Sciences advisor regarding any of the pre-health tracks, but it would be best to seek advice from.
+You can also meet with a pre-health advisor.
+There is also pertinent information on the and get more information through the Pre-Health Website.

 (Ordering a Transcript, Proving Full-Time Status)